 SCALP CARE TIP #5: USE THE RIGHT DRY SHAMPOO FORMULA

 If you have oily roots, you’re likely already a major fan of dry shampoo—and that’s fine, but you need to be certain that the dry shampoo formula you choose isn’t hurting your overall scalp health.
-Too much of the wrong type of dry shampoo can cause an unruly amount of scalp build up, which isn’t good for the health of your hair follicles.
-To remedy this situation, use a dry shampoo that’s formulated with clay, which can help restore purity to the scalp without causing unnecessary build up.
-Next time you’re in need of a refresh, reach for the L'Oréal Paris Elvive Extraordinary Clay Dry Shampoo as your dry shampoo of choice.
-To use it, simply spray onto your roots while holding the can between six and eight inches away from your hair.
+Too much of the wrong type of dry shampoo can cause an unruly amount of scalp buildup, which isn’t good for the health of your hair follicles.
+To remedy this situation, use a dry shampoo that’s formulated with clay, which can help restore purity to the scalp without causing unnecessary scalp build-up.
+Next time you’re in need of a refresh, simply spray one onto your roots.

 SCALP CARE TIP #6: USE A MULTI-TASKING LEAVE-IN PRODUCT